pingcap/docs-tidb-operator/en/use-auto-failover.md

 kubectl edit tc -n ${namespace} ${cluster_name}
 ```

-TiDB Operator will scale in the newly created Pods automatically, when the scaling in is finished, configure `spec.tiflash.recoverFailover: false` to avoid the auto-scaling operation when the next failover occurs and recovers.
+TiDB Operator will scale in the newly created Pods automatically.
+When the scaling in is finished, configure `spec.tiflash.recoverFailover: false` to avoid the auto-scaling operation when the next failover occurs and recovers.